Click on the categories below to view the questions and answers.

 Q : Do volunteers need to bring a lunch during their volunteer evenings?

 A : No, meals are provided to volunteers each evening.
+If you have any allergies or intolerances, plan your meals.

 Q : Can donation receipts be issued (sponsors, partners, personal donations)?